-- 1. In addition to the Strength Rating (see below), each coordinator (after consulting with the team's coach) is strongly encouraged to provide comments on the bottom of the Team Registration Form in order to indicate the primary factor(s) that influenced the Strength Rating assigned.
-These comments will be used by the Scheduling Committee (where necessary) to distinguish between teams with the same Strength Rating. - 2.
+- 1. Team Strength Ratings - a.
+In addition to the Strength Rating (see below), each coordinator (after consulting with the team's coach) is strongly encouraged to provide comments on the bottom of the Team Registration Form in order to indicate the primary factor(s) that influenced the Strength Rating assigned.
+These comments will be used by the Scheduling Committee (where necessary) to distinguish between teams with the same Strength Rating.

+- b.
 On the Team Registration Form for each non-clinic team, the Parish Soccer Coordinator (after consulting with the team's coach) must provide a Strength Rating (from "1" to "4") to reflect the relative strength of the team.
-Essentially, the Coordinator is being asked to indicate the division into which the team should be placed, assuming that there are four divisions in the age group. - (1) Indicates a team that should be placed in the strongest division available or a team that would be willing to play in the strongest division in order to compete against a stronger level of competition. - (2) Indicates a team that is somewhat stronger than average but is not ready to compete fairly in the strongest division. - (3) Indicates a team that is somewhat weaker than average but is not so weak that it needs to compete in the weakest division. - (4) Indicates a team that must be placed in the weakest division available. - 3.
-The Strength Rating should always be based upon the desire to obtain the best competition rather than upon the desire to just win soccer games.

-- 4. In determining the Strength Rating to be assigned to a team, the following factors should be considered: - a.
+Essentially, the Coordinator is being asked to indicate the division into which the team should be placed, assuming that there are four divisions in the age group. - Indicates a team that should be placed in the strongest division available or a team that would be willing to play in the strongest division in order to compete against a stronger level of competition. - ii.
+Indicates a team that is somewhat stronger than average but is not ready to compete fairly in the strongest division.
+(2-3 Club players allowed) - iii.
+Indicates a team that is somewhat weaker than average but is not so weak that it needs to compete in the weakest division.
+(0-2 club players allowed) - iv.
+Indicates a team that must be placed in the weakest division available.
+(0 Club Players allowed) - c.
+The Strength Rating should always be based upon the desire to obtain the best competition rather than upon the desire to just win soccer games. - d.
+In determining the Strength Rating to be assigned to a team, the following factors should be considered: - i.
 What are the ages of the players on the team?

-In particular, does the team include players who are eligible for a younger age group but were moved up in order to have enough players to field the team? - b.
-What is the playing experience of the players on the team? - c.
-What is the skill level of the players on the team? - d.
-How long have the players played together as a team? - e.
-Does the team play in other leagues during the fall soccer season? - f.
-Do any of the players on the team play soccer at other times during the year other than just during the fall season, for example, indoor or spring soccer leagues? - g.
-Do any of the players on the team play on other teams during the fall soccer season, especially "select" or "club" soccer teams? - h.
-What are the qualifications of the coach(es) for the team?
-Is the coach a parent who has been drafted in order to avoid dropping the team?
-Has the coach had prior playing and/or coaching experience in soccer or in other sports? - i.
-If most or all of the players on the team played on the same team in the ABSP last year, what league did they play in and what was their record?
+In particular, does the team include players who are eligible for a younger age group but were moved up in order to have enough players to field the team? - ii.
+What is the playing experience of the players on the team? - iii.
+What is the skill level of the players on the team? - iv.
+How long have the players played together as a team? - v.
+Does the team play in other leagues during the fall soccer season? - vi.
+Do any of the players on the team play soccer at other times during the year other than just during the fall season, for example, indoor or spring soccer leagues? - vii.
+Do any of the players on the team play on other teams during the fall soccer season, especially "select" or "club" soccer teams?